neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 The various terms in this function are:

 - `iel` is a loop variable name used to indicate a loop over elements
-- `ifc` is a loop variable name used to indicate a loop over the faces on an element
+- `ifc` is a loop variable name used to indicate a loop over the (six) faces on an element
 - `boundaryID(ifc, iel)` is the sideset ID for velocity

 ### Execution and Postprocessing